-Weekly schedule:
+Weekly schedule: Sunday through Saturday -

-Sunday through Saturday - Select the weekdays that should perform the following operations:

-Snapshots begin at - Set the time to start operations.
+- Sunday through Saturday Select the weekdays that should perform the following operations: - Snapshots begin at Set the time to start operations.
 Setting the begin time the same as the stop time will force the operations to run continuously.